nick-shaydayuk/readline-sync/README.md

 # Readline-sync practice

 ## Preparations
-1. We believe you've reached 26-th lesson on hexlet - make sure you have.
+0. We believe you've reached 26-th lesson on hexlet - make sure you have.
+1. Clone this repository
 2. Open your terminal and enter THIS directory.
 3. Run __npm init__ command and click enter several times.
 4. You'll see some new files added to current working directory.
 So let us explore those: